Cape No. 7: Production

 As the production went over budget, Wei had problems securing additional capital; he subsequently refinanced his home and forced his family NT$30 million (approx. US$900,000) into debt before release.
-Cast members Pei-Chen Lee and Chang Hsin-yan revealed that during filming Wei could barely afford the film rolls and lodging for the crew.張沁妍海角七號背後 不為人知的辛酸 Wei later said this film's zealous reception should help him manage his debts.
+Cast members Pei-Chen Lee and Chang Hsin-yan revealed that during filming Wei could barely afford the film rolls and lodging for the crew.
+Wei later said this film's zealous reception should help him manage his debts.

 Wei believed "that the films that hit the screens before the end of summer vacation in 2007 were all 'safe bets'", because they avoided competition from Hollywood blockbusters.
 Wei followed this theory when he released Cape No. 7 in 2008.
 Besides, Wei focused on the promotion of the film.
 The film was premiered in July, 2008, and attracted the interest of Buena Vista International, which made 50 copies of the film and distributed them nationally in August.

 The film's 133 minute theatrical version was edited from the first cut of 160 minutes.
 Aga and Tomoko's love scene was shortened, and some of their dialog before the love scene was cut as well.
 The final version was shortened in Mainland China after the government film agency snipped out over half an hour of the film for political purposes.
 Nevertheless, rampant piracy in Mainland China saw the unedited version mass distributed via street stalls and the internet.

 The film's marketing is combined with extensive merchandise, including original soundtrack CD, books, novelization, accessories, tours and musical concerts.
 The film contributed tourism for Hengchun, and especially boosted 'Hotel Chateau'.
 A televised concert was held with actors performing some numbers in the film.